DuongTSon/Financial-modelling-VN/README.md

 The application have 2 parts:
 * Data feeds from IMF (DOTS database) and Google Finance (realtime exchange rate)

 	You can use Google spreadsheet to make a realtime exchange rate table like mine.

 * Algorithm

 	There is no universal formula for NEER, organizations can produce different NEER values but trends are not much different.
 In this application, I chose Bank of England method published at May 1999 quarterly bulettin.

 ### Implicit currency weights

-In many emerging country, central banks tend to claims that they pegged their currencies to a basket of currency.
+In many emerging country, central banks tend to claim that they pegged their currencies to a basket of currency.
 However, they never disclose weights of currencies in that baskets.
 That scheme raise questions about inconsistency between central banks' talks and action.
 Fortunately, econometrics could help us find out whether central banks pegged their currencies to a basket or USD only.

 This is the model output after I regressed VND value against 8 currencies in the basket that the central bank announced: